European Commission says approves Banco Espirito Santo rescue plan

-BRUSSELS (Reuters) - The European Commission said on Sunday that Portugal’s planned 4.9 billion euro ($6.58 billion) rescue of Banco Espirito Santo (BES) BES.L was in line with EU state aid rules.
+BRUSSELS, Aug 4 (Reuters) - The European Commission said on Sunday that Portugal’s planned 4.9 billion euro ($6.58 billion) rescue of Banco Espirito Santo (BES) was in line with EU state aid rules.

 “The adoption of this resolution measure is adequate to restore confidence in financial stability and to ensure the continuity of services and avoid potential adverse systemic effects,” the Commission said in a statement.